jo3-l/yagfuncdata/README.md

 )
 ```

-Notice that every key in the map literal corresponds to a function name.
+Observe that every key in the map literal corresponds to a function name.
 Thus, in order to generate a list of standard context functions, it suffices to parse the content of `common/templates/context.go`, look up the declaration of `StandardFuncMap`, and find all keys present in the map literal.
 This is precisely the approach that `yagfuncdata` takes in `BaseContextFuncSource.collectStandardContextFuncs`.

 ## License